 Because who publishes your book is about more than the press alone, I’d like to share some of my background.
 Originally from Los Angeles, I began my publishing career more than twenty years ago in the San Francisco Bay Area working first in distribution and then transitioning over to the publishing side where I’ve been ever since.

 Indeed it has been a new chapter–and an exciting one.
-Over the past twelve years I’ve edited books by Edward Albee, Ben Gazaara, Peter Falk, Arienne Barbeau, Chuck Barris, Edmund White, John Rechy, Samuel R. Delany, E. Lynn Harris, David Mixner, Charles Busch, Keith Boykin, Kate Clinton, Dennis Cooper, Felice Picano, Leslie Feinberg, and James Purdy to name only a handful.
+Over the past fifteen years I’ve edited books by Edward Albee, Ben Gazaara, Peter Falk, Arienne Barbeau, Chuck Barris, Edmund White, John Rechy, Samuel R. Delany, E. Lynn Harris, David Mixner, Charles Busch, Keith Boykin, Kate Clinton, Dennis Cooper, Felice Picano, Leslie Feinberg, and James Purdy to name only a handful.

 As an independent scholar in African American history, I’ve published The Long Walk to Freedom: Runaway Slave Narratives (Beacon Press); The Huey P. Newton Reader (Seven Stories); Time on Two Crosses: The Collected Writings of Bayard Rustin (Cleis Press); and Black Like Us: A Century of Lesbian, Gay, and Bisexual African American Fiction (Cleis Press).
-I also served for ten years as assistant to Black Panther Party founding member David Hilliard at the Huey P. Newton Foundation (a link is included on this site to an essay I wrote on this experience as well).
+I also served for ten years as assistant to Black Panther Party founding member David Hilliard at the Huey P. Newton Foundation (a link is included on this site to an essay I wrote on this experience).